KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.3 Create the Swapchains
 ===========================

+We will create an :openxr_ref:`XrSwapchain` for each view in the system.
+First, we will resize our color and depth ``std::vector<SwapchainInfo>`` s to match the number of views in the system.
+Next, we set up a loop to iterate through and create the swapchains and all the image views.
-Append the following code to the ``CreateSwapchains()`` method:
+Append the following two code blocks to the ``CreateSwapchains()`` method:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_CreateViewConfigurationView
+	:start-after: XR_DOCS_TAG_BEGIN_ResizeSwapchainInfos
-	:end-before: XR_DOCS_TAG_END_CreateViewConfigurationView
+	:end-before: XR_DOCS_TAG_END_ResizeSwapchainInfos
 	:dedent: 8

-As we are rendering in stereo in this tutorial, the two views are the same.

-We will create an :openxr_ref:`XrSwapchain` for each view in the system.
-First, we will resize our color and depth ``std::vector<SwapchainInfo>`` s to match the number of views in the system.
-Next, we set up a loop to iterate through and create the swapchains and all the image views.
-Append the following this code to the ``CreateSwapchains()`` method:

 .. code-block:: cpp

-	m_colorSwapchainInfos.resize(m_viewConfigurationViews.size());
-	m_depthSwapchainInfos.resize(m_viewConfigurationViews.size());
 	for (size_t i = 0; i < m_viewConfigurationViews.size(); i++) {
 	}